Uninformed Search Algorithms: Exploring New Possibilities (Updated 2023)

-The different types of search algorithms are as follows:
+The different types of uninformed search algorithms used in AI are as follows:

 But before we go into these search types and you go a step further wandering into any Artificial Intelligence course, let’s get to know the few terms which will be frequently used in the upcoming sections.

 It is a search algorithm where the search tree will be traversed from the root node.
 It will be traversing, searching for a key at the leaf of a particular branch.
-If the key is not found the searching retraces its steps back to the point from where the other branch was left unexplored and the same procedure is repeated for that other branch.
+If the key is not found, the searcher retraces its steps back (backtracking) to the point from where the other branch was left unexplored, and the same procedure is repeated for that other branch.

 The above image clearly explains the DFS Algorithm.
-First, the searching starts in the root node A and then goes to the branch where node B is present (lexicographical order).
-Then it goes do node D because of DFS and from D there is the only node to traverse i.e. node H. But after node H does not have any child nodes so we retrace the path in which we traversed earlier and again reach node B but this time we traverse through in the untraced path a traverse through node E. There are two branches at node E but let’s traverse node I (lexicographical order) and then retrace the path as we have no further nodes after E to traverse.
-Then we traverse node J as it is the untraced branch and then again find we are at the end and retrace the path and reach node B and then we will traverse the untraced branch i.e. through node C and repeat the same process.
+First, the search technique starts from the root node A and then goes to the branch where node B is present (lexicographical order).
+Then it goes to node D because of DFS, and from D, there is only one node to traverse, i.e., node H. But after node H does not have any child nodes, we retrace the path in which we traversed earlier and again reach node B, but this time, we traverse through in the untraced path a traverse through node E. There are two branches at node E, but let’s traverse node I (lexicographical order) and then retrace the path as we have no further number of nodes after E to traverse.
+Then we traverse node J as it is the untraced branch and then again find we are at the end and retrace the path and reach node B and then we will traverse the untraced branch, i.e., through node C, and repeat the same process.
 This is called the DFS Algorithm.

 - DFS requires very little memory as it only needs to store a stack of the nodes on the path from the root node to the current node.